-We measure our operational risk exposure over a twelvemonth time horizon using both statistical modeling and scenario analyses, which involve qualitative assessments of the potential frequency and extent of potential operational risk losses, for each of our businesses.
-Operational risk measurement incorporates qualitative and quantitative assessments of factors including:
+We measure our operational risk exposure using both statistical modeling and scenario analyses, which involve qualitative and quantitative assessments of internal and external operational risk event data and internal control factors for each of our businesses.
+Operational risk measurement also incorporates an assessment of business environment factors including but not limited to:

-- Internal and external operational risk event data; - Assessments of our internal controls; - Evaluations of the complexity of our business activities; - The degree of and potential for automation in our processes; - New activity information; - The legal and regulatory environment; - Changes in the markets for our products and services, including the diversity and sophistication of our customers and counterparties; and - Liquidity of the capital markets and the reliability of the infrastructure that supports the capital markets.
+- Evaluations of the complexity of our business activities;

+- The degree of automation in our processes;

+- New activity information;

+- The legal and regulatory environment; and

+- Changes in the markets for our products and services, including the diversity and sophistication of our customers and counterparties.